 exhibition of the findings presented.
 Documents, photographs and artefacts are being used to

-gradually create a permanent resource in the Library at the Leisure Centre, which may be used
+gradually create a permanent resource in the Library, which may be used

 for educational work.

 - Our annual 2-day exhibition (held in 2018 on 2 & 3 June in Melbourne Assembly Rooms on the subject of

 "Melbourne Misdemeanours, Murders, Mayhem and Malefactors".
 The new book "School's Out!" was launched at this event.)

 - Heritage Open Days in September.
 In 2018 MHRG had a display in the Cemetery Chapels on Packhorse Road and Philip Heath conducted a walk.

 - Melbourne Festival Art & Architecture Trail (15 & 16 September in 2018) - our 'Houses and History' and 'People of Note and

 Notoriety' boards were displayed along the trail outside buildings.